jbdoumenjou/myblog/content/en/post/tls-story.md

 To realize the power of this encryption machine, let's do a little mathematics.
 Let's decompose the configuration of the machine.
 First, we can choose 3 wheels among 5: 5*4*3= 60 possibilities
-Then, each rotor is composed of the 26 alphabetic character: 26*26*26= 17 576 possibilities.
+Then, the initial position of rotors that are composed of the 26 alphabetic characters: 26*26*26= 17 576 possibilities.
 Now the hard part, the plug board.
 We manipulate the whole alphabet, all permutation available: 26!
-But we use only 10 permutation, that means 6 characters are ignored: we can divide by 6!
+But we use only 10 permutations, that means 6 characters are ignored: we can divide by 6!
-We do not care about the order: we can divide by 10! the a->b or b->permutation are the same: we can divide by 2^10 the whole equation for this part is:
+We do not care about the order: we can divide by 10! the a->b or b->a permutation are the same: we can divide by 2^10 the whole equation for this part is:

 26! / (6!
 10!
 2^10) = 150 738 274 937 250